robwilds/queryAlfrescoAPI/readme.md

 ## Environment Setup

-This project is inteded to run as a container (see docker-compose.yml).  within said file are environment variables that should be altered to fit your application
+This project is intended to run as a container (see docker-compose.yml).  within said file are environment variables that should be altered to fit your application

-You can also reate a .env file in the root of the project.
+You can also create a .env file in the root of the project.
 There's a envTemplate.txt file that can be used as a starter.
+You only need this if you are running the pythyon app locally on your laptop

 ## Process Flow